 In addition to their innovative cars, a big advantage with Tesla is access to their electric car supercharger network.
-Right now, Tesla have 1,375 supercharger stations around the World - with 11,414 actual superchargers.
+Right now, Tesla have 1,441 supercharger stations around the World - with 12,888 actual superchargers.
+Their fairly exclusive charging network allows Tesla owners to easily charge up their car, instead of battling with all other EV owners to charge up in a general purpose charging station.

 In both good and bad news, however, the Model 3’s production and sales rates have increased massively in the second half of 2018, and continuing into 2019.
 These increases in recent months (23,582 sales in September 2018 alone) has meant that the supercharger network is frequently overloaded in some areas: